 Questions to ask when going into a business partnership

 Are you sure you want to go into business with others, or would you prefer to go alone?
 Not everyone works well with others.
 And, some people simply prefer to be alone and make decisions themselves.
-If you don’t want be part of a team of business owners, a partnership isn’t for you.
+If you don’t want be part of a team of business owners, a business partnership isn’t for you.
 Check out your other business structure options.

 What type of partnership do we want?
-As mentioned before, there are three types of partnerships.
+As mentioned before, there are three types of business partnerships.
 Be sure to select the type that best fits your partnership situation.
 Each type has slight differences with its own pros and cons.

 What additional documents do we need?
-Starting a partnership is easy.
+Starting a business partnership is easy.
 You just need a partnership agreement.
 You might include all details in the partnership agreement, or you might draw up other documents, too.
 For example, you might want to create an exit plan in case a partner wants to leave and you need to dissolve the partnership.

 This article is updated from its original publication date of January 4, 2018.